vk-cs/docs-public/docs/en/main/additionals/migration/migrate-vmware/migrate-vmware.md

 <info>

-To migrate a VM with EFI emulation, use [Hystax](/en/additionals/hystax/migration) or transfer data to a new VMware VM with BIOS emulation.
+To migrate a VM with UEFI emulation, use [Hystax](/en/additionals/hystax/migration) or transfer data to a new VMware VM with BIOS emulation.

 </info>